AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 “The Athenians, when they saw the Barbarians coming on, advanced to meet them, singing the war song of their country, Elean, in praise of Harmodius and Aristogeiton.
 It was a close fight, and for a long time, neither side gained the advantage.
 But at length, the Athenians, by main force, beat the enemy back and pursued them till they came to the grove of cypresses.
 There, the Barbarians rallied and again stood at bay.
 And here, the battle was fiercest, and the slaughter on both sides the greatest.
 For as the Athenians pressed forward, the Barbarians fell back upon the marsh, and many of them were drowned.
 But the greater number were slain by the Athenians themselves.
 And here fell Datis the Mede, who was commander of the Persian forces.

 This passage describes the Battle of Marathon, in which the Athenians defeated a much larger Persian army.
-Herodotus’ writing is vivid and descriptive, and it brings the reader into the heart of the battle.
-He also pays attention to the details of the battle, such as the fact that the Athenians sang a war song as they advanced.
+Herodotus’ writing is vivid and descriptive, bringing the reader into the heart of the battle.
+He also attends to the details of the battle, such as the Athenians singing a war song as they advanced.

 Xerxes I was the fifth king of the Achaemenid Empire of Persia, which ruled over much of the Middle East, Central Asia, and the Balkans during the 6th and 5th centuries BC.
 He was the son of Darius I and Atossa, the daughter of Cyrus the Great.